Check this page every week for updates on course content and requirements.

 π Formative

-Build your first complete data pipeline: fetch historical temperature data from Open-Meteo for London and one European city, transform the JSON data into a usable format, and create a comparative summary table.
+Build your first complete data pipeline: fetch historical temperature data from Open-Meteo for London (1990-2025), transform the JSON data into a usable format, and create a heatwave summary table showing yearly counts.

 Tip